dke-kgolap/kg-lakehouse/docs/high-level-design.md

 ```

 **Steps:**

-1. Client submits a KG specification (dimensions, levels, values, rollup instructions) to the Surface
+1. Client submits a CKG specification (dimensions, levels, values, rollup instructions) to the Surface
 2. Surface forwards to Query Service
 3. Query Service parses the specification into slice/dice context + merge levels
 4. Query Service resolves matching contexts from the Cassandra index